 Recap: Daycare (保育園) Versus Kindergarten ( 幼稚園)

-I briefly touched on Japanese kindergartens in my daycare post because the terms 幼稚園 (yochien) and 保育園 (hoiken) are used interchangeably but they are fundamentally different institutions.
+The terms 幼稚園 (yochien) and 保育園 (hoiken) are used interchangeably but they are fundamentally different institutions in Japan.

 Actually, understanding the difference is confusing at first, even for Japanese parents.
-I’ll just go over the difference one more time before explaining Japanese kindergarten life.
+I’ll just go over the difference before getting into kindergarten life, school schedule, materials/textbooks, and school fees.

 Let’s start things off by going over the basic difference between daycare and kindergarten facilities in Japan.